Main Content start here

 Rise in Healthcare Infrastructure

-The expansion of healthcare infrastructure across India is a major driver of wound care demand, improving access to timely interventions and standardized wound management in both urban and rural areas.
-As of March 31, 2023, India’s public health system comprises 1,69,615 Sub-Centres, 31,882 PHCs, 6,359 CHCs, 1,340 Sub-Divisional/District Hospitals, 714 District Hospitals, and 362 Medical Colleges, forming a multi-tier network that enables appropriate wound care delivery from basic dressings at PHCs to complex procedures at district hospitals and teaching institutions.
+The expansion of healthcare infrastructure across India is a major driver of wound care demand because it is improving access to timely intervention, follow up, and more standardized wound management across both urban and rural care settings.
+The Ministry of Health said that as of March 31, 2023, India had 1,69,615 Sub Centres, 31,882 Primary Health Centres, 6,359 Community Health Centres, 1,340 Sub Divisional and District Hospitals, 714 District Hospitals, and 362 Medical Colleges, creating a broad treatment ladder that can support everything from routine dressings and infection control at the primary level to surgical wound management and complication handling at higher facilities.

 Download Free Sample Report